Download and rate the In The Know Cycling app for your Apple or Android phone or tablet.

 Acceleration is another one of RSL 51’s strengths.
 Combined with their handling skills, this makes for a very responsive wheelset, important when keeping up with moves on a group ride and staying out of trouble in a paceline.

 Despite their few mm of added depth, we didn’t find they were any faster or held their speed any better than other all-around disc wheels we’ve tested.
 And while they accelerate well and are stiff enough for mere enthusiast mortals like me, they aren’t the kind of max stiffness wheels you want for the kind of > 1000-watt sprints you might do in a crit.
-Bontrager does make wheels for that (see my review of the RSL62) but these aren’t them.
+Bontrager does make wheels for that (see my review of the RSL62), but these aren’t them.

 On long rides, the RSL 51 is quite comfortable and better than most in this category.
 The new DT240 Ratchet EXP hub is louder than its predecessor when freewheeling but not overly so and it’s a relatively low-frequency sound that I don’t find annoying.